graalvm/workshops/native-image/containerisation/README.md

 </buildArgs>
 ```

-You can build your mostly statically linked native executable as follows - be aware this will not work on OSX.
+You can build your mostly statically linked native executable as follows - be aware this will only work on Linux.
 We will
-build our native executable in adocker container in the next step, so if you are using OSX, don't worry.
+build our native executable in a docker container in the next step, so if you are using OSX, don't worry.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```shell